agrc/gis.utah.gov/_posts/2018-09-10-the-incredible-shrinking-sgid.md

 In any shared system, especially a system as important as the SGID, review of the data, as well as how it is delivered and made available to users, should occur on a continual basis to ensure the accuracy and quality of that data.
 With that in mind, AGRC has been reviewing the SGID’s data layers and gathering information from a variety of sources within our data warehouse and services infrastructure.
 We have four areas we watch where data is accessed or stored:

--the gis.utah.gov site and associated downloads,
+- the gis.utah.gov site and associated downloads,
--the AGRC organizational account in ArcGIS Online/Open Data, -the SQL Server database that houses the SGID, and -api.mapserv.utah.gov, which is the web services gateway.
+- the AGRC organizational account in ArcGIS Online/Open Data,
+- the SQL Server database that houses the SGID, and
+- api.mapserv.utah.gov, which is the web services gateway.

 Each of these areas is monitored differently: GIS.utah.gov is watched through Google Analytics; ArcGIS online has its own accounting; the SQL Server database, which contains the SGID, tracks each time a layer is accessed; and api.mapserv.utah.gov has logging associated with web services requests, both in geocoding and point in area queries.